-The Engineering program provides basic curriculum in science, mathematics and other courses required by most engineering schools.
+The Engineering program at BSC provides basic curriculum in science, mathematics and other courses required by most engineering schools.
 Students focus on analysis, problem solving and real-life application of engineering principles.
 Coursework emphasizes algebra, calculus, chemistry and university physics with electives in surveying, statics, dynamics, mechanics of materials and geology.
 Students can complete the program in two or three years, depending on preparation in math, physics and chemistry.

 Engineers should have an analytical mind, creativity, capacity for detail, ability to work as part of a team, and possess good oral and written skills.
 High school students should study physics, chemistry, and as much math as possible.
 Knowledge of word processing, spreadsheets, and computer programming is helpful.